Natural home products startup Grove Collaborative bets niche wins over the Amazonization of everything

 Those numbers also look promising and VC’s have been eager to support Grove on its journey.
 The startup just pulled in $35 million in Series C funding led by Norwest Venture Partners.
 The funding comes right on the heels of a $15 million Series B, which quietly closed last March and was led by Mayfield VC.

-The primary use of the funding will go toward marketing, which Landesberg told TechCrunch is mostly through influencers such as health bloggers and Youtube personalities with a following in the space.
+The primary use of the funding will go toward marketing, which Landesberg told TechCrunch is mostly through influencers such as health bloggers and YouTube personalities with a following in the space.

 The startup will also use some of that money to build out new offerings from the main Grove brand, which include items such as hand sanitizer, essential oils, moisturizers and natural sponges.